Fresh Ground Beef Stir-Fry

 Notes

-1. Keep leftovers in a sealed container in the fridge for up to 4 days.
-Warm them in a hot pan before enjoying for the best flavor.
+1. Keep any leftovers in a container with a lid in the fridge for up to four days.
+Heat them up in a skillet on the stove for the best results.

 Tools You'll Need